tarot0410/SECANT/README.md

 ![plot0](https://user-images.githubusercontent.com/50209236/96535220-5314d780-125f-11eb-80aa-24458fcea842.png)

 In this simulated data, there are 3 confident ADT cell types (label 0-3), and ADT label 4 refers to uncertain cell type (proportion set to be 20%).
 Further, there is 1 cluster for confident cell type 0, 2 clusters for type 1 and 2, and 3 clusters for type 3.
-The total number of clusters therefore is 8.
+The total number of clusters is 8.
 The cluster proportions are set to be (0.1, 0.1, 0.2, 0.2, 0.2, 0.05, 0.05, 0.1).
 Cluster-specific parameters are estimated from real data.

 Construct UMAP plot for visualization